epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

             The data and timestamp will match the `CH<N>:DATA` waveform at the time the snapshot was made.

-            The update rate of slow waveforms is defined by the parameter `REFRESH_SNAPSHOT_SCAN` to the database template `TRChannelWaveforms.db`.
+            The update rate of slow waveforms is defined by the parameter `SNAP_SCAN` to the database template `TRChannelData.db`.
 Each update period, the update is made only if the `DATA` waveform has been updated since the previous time.
             That is, there will be no redundant periodic CA monitor events if there was no new data.

+            It is possible to define a link to be processed after snapshot data is updated, by passing the macro `SNAP_UPD_LNK` to `TRChannelData.db`.

+            These snapshot records can be disabled by passing the macro `SNAPSHOT=#` to `TRChannelData.db`.
         </td>
     </tr>
     <tr>